pawap/sentiment19/README.md

   Labels all tweets in the tweet collection as currently classified.
 - [MongoSetupDateFields.js](src/main/resources/mongoscripts/MongoSetupDateFields.js)

-   Extracts year, month, an day values from the crdate-timestamp into seperate fields.
-At the moment this script has to be run after every import, before tweets can be included in the satistics concerning the timeline, which go out to the frontend.
+   Extracts year, month, an day values from the crdate-timestamp into separate fields.
+At the moment this script has to be run after every import, before tweets can be included in the statistics concerning the timeline, which go out to the frontend.
-   This was caused by a recent futile struggle to improve performane.
+   This was caused by a recent futile struggle to improve performance.

 ### Coming Up